vmware-archive/vsphere-storage-for-docker/docs/external/faq.md

 Docker maintains a unique plugin ID that's assigned when the plugin is installed.
 Once assigned the ID remains with the plugin till its removed.
 All volumes that were created via the plugin will remain inaccessible if the plugin is removed.
 The correct way to install updates to the plugin is to upgrade the plugin using `docker plugin upgrade` as mentioned at [user guide](http://vmware.github.io/docker-volume-vsphere/documentation/install.html#upgrade-instructions).

-#### Volume remains attached to the VM after upgrading vDVS ESX driver
+#### Volume remains attached to the VM after upgrading VDVS ESX driver
 If the container using volumes exits during the upgrade of ESX driver (i.e. after vib remove but before vib install), the volumes may remain attached to VM.
 In such a case, please disable and then enable (restart) the volume plugin to ensure volumes are properly detached.

-#### I'm not able to create volume after upgrading to vDVS managed plugin, what is the cause?
+#### I'm not able to create volume after upgrading to VDVS managed plugin, what is the cause?
 ```
 # docker volume create -d vsphere vol5
 Error response from daemon: create vol5: Post http://%2Frun%2Fdocker%2Fplugins%2Fvsphere.sock/VolumeDriver.Create: dial unix /run/docker/plugins/vsphere.sock: connect: no such file or directory